segabl/pd2-sh-complements/README.md

 ### Infiltrator

 - Overdog
-  - Moved hidden melee damage boost duration to the first perk
+  - Moved hidden melee damage boost duration from Advanced Close Combat to Overdog
   - Updated description to state the correct damage boost duration
   - Melee damage boost duration 7s -> 4s

-*Overdog's description incorrectly states the duration of the damage boost only being 1s while a later card increases the duration to 7s.*
+*Overdog's description incorrectly states the duration of the damage boost only being 1s while Advanced Close Combat increases the duration to 7s.*
 *Reducing the duration to 4s brings it a bit more in line with other damage boosts.*

 ### Sociopath

 - Overdog
-  - Added increased melee damage boost duration upgrade
+  - Added melee damage boost duration upgrade

 *When Infiltrator got the hidden melee damage boost duration upgrade, Sociopath was left out and still has only 1s, which is not enough for slower melee weapons.*
 *Adding the same duration increase as in Infiltrator should make all melee weapons useful with Sociopath.*